The difficult airway in adults

 If the patient is felt to be neither a crash nor a difficult airway, then rapid sequence intubation is the recommended method for managing the airway.
 (See "Rapid sequence intubation for adults outside the operating room".)

 The decision that the patient presents with a difficult airway is a critical determinant of the best approach to intubation.
 This topic review will discuss assessment and management of the difficult airway in adults.
 Other aspects of airway management, including pediatric airway management, are discussed separately.
-(See "The difficult pediatric airway" and "Emergency endotracheal intubation in children" and "Basic airway management in adults" and "Advanced emergency airway management in adults" and "Rapid sequence intubation in adults".)
+(See "The difficult pediatric airway" and "Emergency endotracheal intubation in children" and "Basic airway management in adults" and "Advanced emergency airway management in adults" and "Rapid sequence intubation for adults outside the operating room".)

 - Walls RM.
 The emergency airway algorithms.
 In: Manual of Emergency Airway Management, 4th, Walls RM, Murphy MF.
 (Eds), Lippincott Williams and Wilkins, Philadelphia 2012. p.24.